 Notice that standalone Content Servers 2 and 3 have a playback address that is the same (1521).
-If all three of these Content Servers are added in order to the same cluster, playback aliases are modified for all Content Servers that are added to the cluster after the first server to avoid duplicate aliases.
-The playback aliases for these servers in the same cluster would look like this:
+If all three Content Servers are added in order to the cluster, playback aliases are modified for all servers added after the first server to avoid duplicate aliases.
+The playback aliases for the servers in the cluster would look like this: